-The Support4SEND Service provides impartial advice, information and support to parents and carers of children and young people with special educational needs and/or disabilities (SEND) throughout Hampshire.
+Hampshire Special Educational Needs and Disability Information, Advice and Support Services (SENDIASS) provides impartial advice, information and support to parents and carers of children and young people with special educational needs and/or disabilities (SEND) throughout Hampshire.

-- we will make sure that all records about your child are passed on as soon as possible.
+- We will make sure that all records about your child are passed on as soon as possible.

 When moving classes in school:

-information will be passed on to the new class teacher in advance and where appropriate, a planning meeting will take place with the new teacher.
-All PLPs will be shared with the new teacher.
+- Information will be passed on to the new class teacher in advance and, where appropriate, a planning meeting will take place with the new teacher.
+All PLP’s will be shared with the new teacher.

 Hampshire’s Local Offer for Special Educational Needs and/or Disabilities can be accessed using the following link: